A Journey: Dennis Beats AML Leukemia

 That night was the most awful night of my life.
 I pretended to sleep but my crying jags made me physically sick.
 My restlessness disturbed Dennis.
 He asked why I was so upset.
 I answered that I couldn’t bear the thought of him being sick.
 He said he wasn’t sick just tired and it was probably nothing to be so concerned about.
 He became so fatigued, he finally fell into a deep sleep.
 I was able to smother the sounds of my crying with my pillow.
 As the long night grew into day, I knew Dennis had to be taken to the hospital as early as possible that morning.
 Dr. Park had told me, “Tell him it might be pernicious anemia … so as to get him to go to the hospital.
 It would not be morally or ethically responsible … to delay further”.
 The doctors were concerned that any trauma could cause “bleeding in the blood / brain barrier!”
 I think hearing that … is what did the trick for me … to continue my “Acting”.

 Thankfully Bill Gorse, a dear friend of the family whom I had called … pretended to drop by … for my birthday.
 It was he who convinced Dennis to get checked out.
 Bill said, “Oh, do it for Liz … and give her a little peace of mind … for her birthday.”
 He continued the ruse by even offering to drive, saying he could tell we both were tired and that it was a long ride to East Cleveland.
 Besides, he told Dennis, he’d blocked out time for a catch up visit with him, too.
 It worked and we went to the hospital.
 Dr. Park directed us to take him to Meridia Huron.
-He said, “that if Dennis makes it thru this night; and if he makes it thru the necessary aggressive chemos treatments, he will need a lot of bed care.
+He said, “that if Dennis makes it thru this night … and if he makes it thru the necessary aggressive chemos treatments … he will need a lot of bed care.
 This teaching hospital can provide the kind of care that will be needed.”

-After emergency doctors drew Dennis’ blood sample, they told him he’d feel less fatigued if they transfused him right away.
+The emergency doctors drew Dennis’ blood sample.
+They told him he’d feel less fatigued … if they transfused him … right away.
 The three of us were told to stay with him and to keep him calm.
-Dennis was preoccupied chatting with Ben, who successfully avoided playing doctor and answering his many questions about anemia.
-Dennis received several transfusions.
-He did feel better and that’s thanks, in no small part, to Bill being there along with the good Dr. Schechter.
-Gentle Ben put Dennis at ease about the hospital setting, possible upcoming scenarios, etc. setting him up for what was to come.
+It worked.
+Dennis was preoccupied chatting with Ben, who successfully avoided answering his many questions about anemia.

-Once stabilized, he was told the truth that it was not anemia but leukemia.
-It took awhile to sink in that he might not make it thru the night.
+Once stabilized, Dennis was told the truth … that it was NOT ANEMIA but LEUKEMIA.
+It took awhile to sink in … that he … might not make it thru the night.
 Cavalier in nature, Dennis always seemed to face tough times with great emotional strength.
 But, facing mortality was something else.
-He turned to me in a flood of emotions and said, “Oh, I never got do my music!”
-In that instant, I felt some of the same sick-missed-opportunity feeling he was expressing, but I also felt bewildered.
+He turned to me in a flood of emotions and said, “Oh, I never got do MY music!”

+Back in time to 1987.
 I felt I had missed signals about how important music was to Dennis.
 I thought I could not have been more caring about his playing.
 Even Dennis’ fellow band members, when once asked if all the spouses were supportive of music, said, “No, but Liz’s one to know enough to chase Dennis out of the house to go play somewhere.
 That’s where a musician’s most happiest; making music for people.”
 But, his exclamation about not doing his own music really troubled me.
 It’s hard to describe the feeling but it was way beyond any hit-in-the-solar-plexus feeling.
 I was truly sick at heart.
 With the gravity of the situation, all I could think was Dennis’ state of physical health.
 I told him, we’d work on his state of psychological health when he got over this first hurdle.
 Then I told myself that, to paraphrase Scarlet O’Hara, I’d “think about it tomorrow”.

 Fortunately, he made it through the night.
-The next morning we met the oncologist who had schemed with Dr. Lee and me over the telephone how to handle Dennis’ situation.
-I’ll never forget Dr. Hoon Park coming into the hospital room, reading the chart and exclaiming incredulously, “Oh, you should have been dead… with a 1.47!” (red blood count)
+The next morning we met the oncologist who had schemed with Dr. Lee and me over the telephone on how to handle Dennis’ situation.

 Other mind-boggling numbers?
 His hemo: 5.1 vs. normal 14 to 15, his hemato: 16% vs. normal: 45-55%, his differential count: 20% vs. 13%, his platelets: 39,000 vs. normal 150,000 to 500,000, and his white blood count: 1,940 vs. normal 5,000 to 10,000!

 Thanksgiving Day ’87, another day I’ll never forget.
 It was 5 days since he had been admitted, stabilized with blood transfusions.
-Doctors anxiously awaited test results from his bone marrow to classify what type leukemia so chemotherapy treatments could be prepared.
+Doctors anxiously awaited test results from his bone marrow.
+They wanted to classify what type leukemia so chemotherapy treatments could be prepared.
 Type AML was diagnosed and it was determined treatment was to begin immediately that day, Thanksgiving Day or not.
 Chemos were blended and along with the turkey dinner Dennis ordered; he got his first chemo (and proceeded to lose his dinner, so to speak.)

 For the next several weeks Dennis underwent chemo treatments.
 Then “Our Miracle” happened!
-While withstanding the rigors and ravages of the chemos and their many side effects, he was “spoken” to.
+While withstanding the rigors and ravages of the chemos and their many side effects, he was “Spoken” to.

 To recall that first near-death experience of Dennis’ … the good Lord told him … “Go back, my son … your calling is on Earth, not in Heaven”.
 The second time … Dennis was spoken to again … He said ”I will heal you completely … you believe in me”.
 Bone marrow was taken and tested … he was in remission.
 And 32 days after being admitted, Dennis was sent home.
 It was the night before Christmas Eve.That was 1987.

 Home for the holidays, indeed.
 Months passed.
 Dennis was very slow to rebound from the first chemos.
 He rode the roller coaster of side effects.
 He craved certain foods only to be repulsed when he tasted them.
-(Thank God for the food supplement, Ensure.
-One nurse started to tell Dennis, “Some people react to the drink by…” but he cut her off saying, “that’s some people.
+Thank God for the food supplement, Ensure.
+One nurse started to tell Dennis, “Some people react to the drink by …” but he cut her off saying, “that’s some people.
 I’m going to love it and please don’t tell me otherwise!”
-He did love it and it helped save his life.)
-As for the other side effects: Mouth-sores were managed with medication.
-Photo and hearing sensitivity were adjusted to.
-Hair loss was expected and accepted.
-Weight loss and the degree of physical change were not.
-Although we adjusted, others were frightened by his appearance.
-That took some adjusting to and we did: I shut the world out.
+He did love it and it helped save his life.

-But for now I must tell one striking story told me by a then stranger to us, Alma, a doctor’s office receptionist.
-Long before Dennis went to the aforementioned Dr. C.W.
-Lee, I took him to another doctor because he was suffering with a sore throat, or so we thought.
 Remember the above-mentioned friend, Jimmy Kendzierski, who worked at the Front Row Theater?
-He told me he often would take ailing stars to Eye, Nose and Throat specialist Dr. Charles Cassady (who happened to be a neighbor of mine).
-He suggested I take Dennis to him.
+He told me he often would take ailing stars to Eye, Nose and Throat specialist Dr. Charles Cassady.
+He chaufferred them either to his office or to his home.
+Well, his home is in this community called North Hill, here in Solon.
+JK suggested I take DC to him.
 Well, when I called his office requesting an immediate appointment, a lady named Alma answered.
 She said that it was already too late in the day.
-I offered that I was a neighbor of the Cassadys and did he make house calls for, what we thought was, laryngitis?
-She said no, but since she knew how long it takes the doctor to get there from his North Hill home in Solon, if I could I make it there in the time left, she’d squeeze us in.
+I offered that we were neighbors.
+Did he … would he … make a house call?
+We thought it might be a simple case of laryngitis … similar to the singers he treated.
+She said no, but since she knew how long it takes the doctor to get there from his North Hill home to his office … if I could I make it there in the time left, she’d squeeze us in.
+I sped all the way there … daylight traffic and all.

 I’ll never forget what happened when we entered that office.
-After I said “I hope we made it in time to see the doctor.
+After I said, “I hope we made it in time to see the doctor.
 I called.
 I’m the neighbor.
 I’m Liz.”
 She answered, “Hi, I’m Alma.”
 And poked her head out of the little receptionist window and said “Oh, and this must be the patient?
 He said, “How could you tell?”
 Alma answered, “You don’t look so good!”
 Dennis retorted, “Well, I don’t feel so good either!”
-Then Alma blurted out something I never forgot,”Well, you ain’t dead yet!”
+Then Alma blurted out something I never forgot… “Well, you ain’t dead, yet!”
 We all laughed and we proceeded in to see Dr. Cassady.
 (Dennis did have laryngitis and he prescribed some medicine and we went home.)

 That happened weeks before that fateful night in the hospital when Dennis had his near-death experience (of being spoken to “Go back, my son, your calling is on earth, not in heaven”, etc.).
-Not too long after that night, I answered the phone at home and a lady said, “Hi, I don’t know if you remember me from when you and your husband came to Dr. Cassady’s office, but my name is..” and I interrupted her with “I know, I remember you.
+Not too long after that night, I answered the phone at home and a lady said, “Hi, I don’t know if you remember me from when you and your husband came to Dr. Cassady’s office, but my name is …” and I interrupted her with “I know, I remember you.
 Your name is Alma.”
 She exclaimed “Yes, that’s right.
-I’m glad you remembered but I have to ask how is your husband doing?
+I’m glad you remembered but I have to ask … how is your husband doing?
 (I didn’t know what she meant.)
 She said she didn’t know where to begin to explain why she was calling.
 I could tell she was apprehensive.
 I told her nothing would surprise me at this point.
 (She didn’t know what I meant.)
 So I explained how Dennis was all right now but that he was still in the hospital being treated for leukemia.
 Alma screamed “Oh, that explains everything!
 I was awakened from a deep sleep and felt forced to pray for this man named Dennis, someone I barely remember meeting.
 But, I did stay in fervent prayer on my knees the whole night until I exhausted myself.”
-I was stunned but not too surprised because this wasn’t the only such incident that was told to us.
+I was stunned but not too surprised because this wasn’t the only such incident that was told to us … by someone we barely knew.

 Alma left a message that said she was cleaning out an old telephone book and noticed my name in it.
 But, it was a different number than the one the mayor had for us.
 She tried the old number, and as soon as she heard my voice on the outgoing message, something clicked about us having had a phone chat, a long time ago.
-The machine recorded her astonished tone and as she tried to explain, she concluded with “What a time to remember such a blessing.
-The start of Holy Week.”
-(Passover and Easter!)
+The machine recorded her astonished tone and as she tried to explain, she concluded with, “What a time to remember such a Blessing.
+The start of Holy Week.“ (Passover and Easter!)

-To understand why Dennis particuarly enjoys performing music for crusin’ audiences, let me explain further… During chemo treatments he looked forward to rebounding in time to play these summer gigs with his band.
+To understand why Dennis particuarly enjoys performing music for cruisin’ audiences, let me explain further.
+During chemo treatments he looked forward to rebounding in time to play these summer gigs with his band.
 He lived to play these gigs.
 Why?
 A big major reason was he felt safe playing outdoors.
 He had been told to control his environment i.e., the air around him whenever possible.
 They said to avoid secondhand smoke!
 (Known to cause leukemia because benzene exists in secondhand smoke.)
 At first we thought not be able to play anywhere?
 What a BIG price to pay.
 Or did Dennis almost pay the price because of all the years playing (since his teens) in so many smokey places?
 But, that was then, this was now.
 Where was he going to play?
 Fortunately, for Dennis, love of classic cars and classic music proved to be important to baby boomer types, too.
 Hence demand for his renditions of classic car cruisin’ music (roots rock and blues) hit big, too, fortunately.

 Determination to make his playing engagements gave Dennis quick and clear thinking when it came time to make one hard choice.
 It was back when Dennis decided to take the option of a round of what they called “consolidation chemos”.
 A treatment that was used to “blow out the bone marrow so as to insure there would not be a missed cancer cell hidden somewhere”, was how it was explained to us.
 We both felt confident spiritually and we felt success would come if the good Lord willed it.
 He did.
 We were blessed.
 Dennis made it (and all the dates on that calendar).
 Talk about a musical mindset.